Samsung i5500

-The Samsung Galaxy 5, (also called Samsung GT-I5500, Samsung GT-I5503, Samsung GT-I5510M, Samsung Galaxy Europa, Samsung Galaxy 550, Samsung Corby Smartphone and Samsung Corby Android in some countries), is a smartphone.
-It uses the open source Android operating system (OS).
-It was announced on June 15, 2010.
+The Samsung GT-I5500/I5503/I5510, also marketed as the Samsung Galaxy 5, Samsung Galaxy Europa, Samsung Galaxy 550, Samsung Corby Smartphone and Samsung Corby Android, is a smartphone running the Android operating system.
+It was announced on June 15, 2010 and is part of the Samsung Galaxy series.

+There are no official updates provided beyond Android 2.2.1 "Froyo", and both the Galaxy 5 and the E1107 were replaced in March 2011 by the Samsung Galaxy Mini.